blog-banner-image

 The Center for Forensic Science Research & Education

 This ten-week internship is located just outside of Philadelphia, Pennsylvania, at the CFSRE.
-Designed for undergraduate and graduate students, candidates can apply for one of two separate sections, including forensic biology or forensic toxicology.
+Designed for undergraduate and graduate students, candidates can apply for one of three separate sections, including forensic biology, forensic toxicology, or forensic chemistry.
 In addition to hands-on laboratory training, students also undertake independent mock casework, practice chain of custody, work under a chain of custody, perform validation studies and analyses, write reports, and undergo courtroom testimony training leading to a mock trial as part of the internship.

 The end goal of this program is to prepare students with the lab, management, and communication skills they need to work in forensic science.
 A $3,000 bench fee is required from all interns accepted to this program.
 Scholarships are available.